 of residential substance abuse treatment programs

-Christine Timko, Katherine Yua and Rudolf H. Moosa
+Christine Timko, Rolex Submariner Replica Watches Katherine Yua and Rudolf H. Moosa

 Journal of Substance Abuse, Volume 12, Issue 4, Winter 2000, Pages 387-403

 Abstract: Purpose: This study examined the objective demand characteristics of treatment programs in which substance abuse patients, or psychiatric patients, were residing.
 Results: When patients had a substance abuse rather than a psychiatric problem, objective demand characteristics was higher.
-Compared to substance abuse patients in low-demand programs, patients in high demand characteristics programs perceived the program to have higher expectations, in that the treatment climate exerted more press to develop relationships, set goals, and be organized.
 Patients in high-demand programs engaged more in self-initiated activities and participated more in treatment services and program-organized events.
-Substance abuse patients' activity and participation levels were determined jointly by the level of demand characteristics and by the expectations for patients' expressiveness and self-understanding of their personal problems.
-Implications: The findings illustrate the importance of considering objective indices of demand in conjunction with perceived expectations to improve patients' treatment outcomes.
+Substance abuse patients' activity and participation levels were determined jointly by the level of demand characteristic and by the expectations for patients' expressiveness and self-understanding of their personal problems.

-in Assessing Motion Sickness in a Virtual Environment: Or Does Taking a Motion Sickness
+in Assessing Motion Sickness in a Virtual Environment: Rolex Daytona Replica Or Does Taking a Motion Sickness

 Questionnaire Make You Sick?

-Authors Sean D. Young, Bernard D. Adelstein, Stephen R. Ellis
+Sean D. Young, Bernard D. Adelstein, Stephen R. Ellis.